TRIGGER FINGER PLACEMENT (TFP)

 Quick Summary

-Proper trigger finger placement ensures the pistol sits deep in the web of the hand, aligning the recoil path with the forearm.
-The knuckle joint should be centered on the frame.
-Using too much finger causes the gun to pull off-center, negatively impacting accuracy, especially on handguns.
+Proper trigger finger placement (TFP) on a handgun involves seating the pistol deep in the web of your hand, aligning the bore axis with your forearm bone.
+The knuckle joint of the trigger finger should be centered on the pistol frame.
+Using too much finger can cause off-center shots, which is more critical on a handgun than a carbine due to its shorter sight radius and grip dynamics.

 Chapters